 |AHP-329E||AAPC CPC National Coding Certification Preparation Review Course (Optional)||0|

 For information on current course offerings and how to register, go to www.ccm.edu/workforce/

 CCM is one of a very few colleges in NJ that have aligned themselves with the American Academy of Professional Coders - seen as the nation's leading professional association and medical coding certification organization.
 Upon completion of this curriculum, students will qualify to complete the AAPC certification exam and may eliminate or reduce the need for "apprenticeship" work experience before obtaining their national certification.
 Eligibility does require a passing grade in each of the courses within the certificate program.

 Additionally, students may request and receive a CCM Certificate of Completion for any course or the entire program (once all courses are satisfactorily completed).
 See "Certificates and Transcripts."

 Courses listed in the sequence to complete the certificate program.

 Medical Terminology for Healthcare Professionals

-This course focuses on the basic foundation of medical word building including prefixes, suffixes, word roots and combining forms used to learn the basic principles of medical terminology.
-An overview of body systems and their diseases are covered as well as an introduction to abbreviations and laboratory terms.
-This course concentrates on the meaning of medical terms and is best supported by a course in Anatomy and Physiology.
-REQUIRED TEXT: For required textbook information, go to bookstore.ccm.edu/college.
-Students must obtain the textbook on their own and have it for the first day of class.
-Books may not be stocked by the CCM bookstore; instead they may be available at retail outlets.
-AHP-256.
+Medical Terminology for Healthcare Professionals is needed before taking the other prerequisite courses.
+This course focuses on the basic principles of medical terminology.
+An overview of body systems and their diseases are covered, as well as an introduction to abbreviations and laboratory terms.
+This course concentrates on the meaning of medical terms and is best supported by a course in Anatomy and Physiology. *Textbook required.
+AHP-256E.

 ICD-10-CM Introduction and Applications